 1. Sintra

-Walking through its streets will make you feel like you’ve stepped straight into a fairytale— everything about this place is magical.
+Walking through its streets will make you feel like you’ve stepped straight into a fairytale—everything about this place is magical.
 That feeling is amplified by a visit to the Pena Palace, with its extravagantly colored castle and acres of forests and gardens.
-Make sure you also set aside a few hours to explore the labyrinthine caves and ornate old wells at Quinta de Regaleira, a country estate unlike any other.

-Why you should go: incredible architecture, serene mountain forests, and hidden gems at every turn.
+Why you should go: Incredible architecture, serene mountain forests, and hidden gems at every turn.

 Don't miss: Quinta da Regaleira and the Pena Palace gardens (arguably cooler than the inside of the palace itself).

-See also: Lisbon in 3 Days
+See Also: Lisbon in 3 Days

 2. Cascais

 This fishermen’s village and resort town is a popular getaway from Lisbon, since it's so close by.
 The charming older part of town offers meandering alleyways, traditional homes, and beautiful street art.

-Several beaches are located right on the edge of town, but go a bit farther up the coast to Praia de Guincho for smaller crowds and some of the region’s best surfing and windsurfing conditions.
-You can also walk south to Estoril, to see its historic casino.
+Several beaches are located right on the edge of town, but go a bit farther up the coast to Praia do Guincho for smaller crowds and some of the region’s best surfing and windsurfing conditions.
+You can also walk south to Estoril to see its historic casino.

-Why you should go: relaxing beaches, a quaint historic quarter, and incredible natural wonders nearby.
+Why you should go: Relaxing beaches, a quaint historic quarter, and incredible natural wonders nearby.

-Don't miss: the bike ride from Cascais to Guincho beach, which passes by the Boca do Inferno: an amazing cliffside rock formation that makes for dramatic views.
+Don't miss: The bike ride from Cascais to Guincho beach, which passes by the Boca do Inferno: an amazing cliffside rock formation that makes for dramatic views.

 3. Ericeira

 Ericeira is undoubtedly one of my favorite places in the world.
 It's set on a cliff overlooking the Atlantic ocean, so you’re always a few steps away from the sea.
 The center of town features beautiful blue and white houses, cobblestone streets, and plenty of bars and restaurants.

 But the town is best known for its surf spots; it has several idyllic beaches that offer some of the best waves in the world.
 Whether you’re an experienced surfer or you want to take your first lesson, there’s something here for you.

 How to get there: You can drive or catch a direct bus from Lisbon's Campo Grande station for around €7, and arrive in less than an hour.

-Why you should go: top-notch surfing, postcard-worthy ocean views, and delicious food.
+Why you should go: Top-notch surfing, postcard-worthy ocean views, and delicious food.

 4. Mafra

-Fun fact: the library is inhabited by a colony of bats that are used as natural pest control, as they eat the insects that would otherwise destroy the books.
-Mafra itself is quiet and relaxed, with a selection of traditional restaurants that are perfect for a lazy lunch.
+Fun Fact: The palace's library is inhabited by a colony of bats that are used as natural pest control, as they eat the insects that would otherwise destroy the books.

 How to get there: Catch the public bus toward Ericeira at the Campo Grande station, but make sure you get on the line that stops in Mafra; not all of them do!

-Why you should go: impressive architecture, an ornate basilica, smaller crowds and less tourists.
+Why you should go: Impressive architecture, an ornate basilica, smaller crowds and less tourists.

-Don't miss: the palace, of course!
-Entrance is only €6, and it's closed on Tuesdays.
+Don't miss: The palace, of course!
+Entrance is only €8, and it's closed on Tuesdays.

 5. Setúbal

 If you're interested in Portugal's seafaring history, you'll love Setúbal.
-Located at the mouth of the Sado estuary southwest of Lisbon, this harbor town used to be known for its thriving fish salting industry.
+Located at the mouth of the Sado Estuary southwest of Lisbon, this harbor town used to be known for its thriving fish salting industry.

 Nowadays it's a tranquil destination filled with fountains and gardens, and surrounded by a beautiful natural reserve.
-The city's marine spirit is still very much alive; make sure you sample the local sardines, paired with a glass of Moscatel wine.
+The city's marine spirit is still very much alive; make sure you sample the local sardines, ideally paired with a glass of Moscatel wine.

 How to get there: Setúbal is just a 45-minute drive from Lisbon, or you can take a combination of two public buses (which takes about two hours).
+If possible, I recommend driving.

-Why you should go: vibrant history, gorgeous beaches, abundant nature and wildlife nearby.
+Why you should go: Vibrant history, gorgeous beaches, abundant nature and wildlife nearby.

-Don't miss: a trip to the Sado Estuary Natural Reserve, followed by a fresh seafood lunch in the city center.
+Don't miss: A trip to the Sado Estuary Natural Reserve, followed by a fresh seafood lunch in the city center.

 Leave a Reply